wenhao-gao/mol-opt/README.md

-# mol-opt: a toolbox for molecular design
+# mol-opt: a Python Toolbox for Molecular Design

 ## 🚀 Installation
 To install the necessary dependencies, run the following commands: